tredontho/purescript-book/text/chapter10.md

 (Right { imag: 6.0, real: 4.0 })
 ```

-Using JSON is also the easiest way to pass other structural types, such as `Map` and `Set` through the FFI.
-Note that since JSON only consists of booleans, numbers, strings, arrays, and objects of other JSON values, we can't write a `Map` and `Set` directly in JSON.
-But we can represent these structures as arrays (assuming the keys and values can also be represented in JSON), and then decode them back to `Map` or `Set`.
+Using JSON is also the easiest way to pass other structural types, such as `Map` and `Set`, through the FFI.
+Since JSON only consists of booleans, numbers, strings, arrays, and objects of other JSON values, we can't write a `Map` and `Set` directly in JSON.
+But we can represent these structures as arrays (assuming the keys and values can also be represented in JSON) and then decode them back to `Map` or `Set`.

 Here's an example of a foreign function signature that modifies a `Map` of `String` keys and `Int` values, along with the wrapper function that handles JSON encoding and decoding.